clclab/clc-labs/retention-recognition/retention-recognition.md

 **Materials**
 In the `materials/src` directory, you can see 7 `*.py` files.
-These contain the computational model that you will train, the methods to load the empirical data and objects and methods for defining experiments.
+`RnR.py` is the computational model that you will train, `Frank2010Results.py` contains methods to load the empirical data and `Frank2010.py` contains objects and methods for defining experiments.
 You don’t need to understand what happens in these files but you can use the functions and classes defined in these files to do this assignment.
-You will need to use functions defined in for fitting the RnR model with the and algorithms.
-The main file from which you will be running your code is .
+You will need to use functions defined in `optimization.py` for fitting the RnR model with the and algorithms.
+The main file from which you will be running your code is `train.ipynb`.
-This is where you should load the data, instantiate the RnR model and call your optimization functions to train the model.
-Finally, the file contains an example model that will be described later.
+This is where you should load the data, instantiate the RnR model and call your optimization functions tFinally, the file `polynomial.py` contains an example model that will be described later. o train the model.

 In the `materials/data` directory, you can find three files, each one containing human responses for each of the three experiments described in